KipCollo/Frontend-Revision/5.0 Angular/forms/Readme.md

 Reactive Forms in angular are those which used to handle the inputs coming from the user.
 We can define controls by using classes such as FormGroup and FormControl.

+Angular's reactive forms approach is a way of building forms using reactive programming principles.
+It involves creating form controls and form groups programmatically in the component using the FormBuilder service.
+It provides more flexibility and control over form validation and handling complex form scenarios.

 ## Template Driven Forms

+Angular's template-driven forms approach is a way of building forms using template syntax and directives.
+It allows the form controls and validation rules to be defined directly in the template, with Angular automatically managing the form state and validation.
+It is suitable for simpler forms with less complex validation requirements.

 Rely on directives in the template to create and manipulate the underlying object model.
 They are useful for adding a simple form to an app, such as an email list signup form.
 They're straightforward to add to an app, but they don't scale as well as reactive forms.
 If you have very basic form requirements and logic that can be managed solely in the template, template-driven forms could be a good fit.